stenglein-lab/2018_Todos_Santos/exercises/download_exercise.md

 Now we need to download the sequence.
 We'll do this through the browser.
 In the upper right hand corner of the page, note the 'Send' drop down

-- Click Send->Complete Record->File->Format[FASTA]->Create File
+- Click Send To->Complete Record->File->Format->FASTA->Create File

 You should have downloaded a fasta file of ~19 kb, named sequence.fasta, or something like that.

 Now download the sequence in GenBank format too.
 Note that this file is larger (~42 kb), because it contains annotation as well as the actual sequence.

 Use a text editor (WordPad on windows, TextEdit on Mac, TextWranger, etc.) to inspect the files you've just downloaded.
 Note that the fasta file does not have any annotation, but the genbank file does.
-As we will see, both of these formats are useful in different contexts.
+As we will see, both of these formats will be useful.

 For now, leave these files on your laptop.
 We've already downloaded them onto the server, where they are in the TodosSantos folder in your home directory: `NC_007398.fasta` and `NC_007389.gb`.